Frequently Asked Questions

 Q. When are CQ Zones important when submitting on the scoring sheet and why was I penalized one point because of a wrong zone?

 A. To qualify for a zone worked, the call entry that you place for the respective zone must be located in the claimed zone.
 If you enter a call sign for example claiming zone 3 as an entry, and that call sign is in zone 5, this is an incorrect zone and you will be penalized one point.
 The bottom line, make sure that all zone calls are located in the zone you are claiming.
-Many data bases including QRZ does not have the zone information correct as operators are responsible for inputting the CQ Zone.
-A mistake by the station worked means a mistake for you the participant.
-All participants should carefully check the zone associated with each zone worked.
+Many data bases including QRZ does not have the zone information correct.
+In fact my personal study shows a 1% error rate in zones within QRZ.
+All participants should carefully check the zone associated with each station worked.
+The AD1C country data base we have found to be the most accurate.

 Q. What if I miss the deadline and submit after January 5th?

 A: We will be happy to accept your log and it will be scored and the results published separately with any other late logs.
 We reserve the right to treat a late log as a "checklog" or ignore it entirely.
-The reason is that we are under a tight time schedule to verify QSO’s and to submit final results to CQ Magazine.
+The reason is that we are under a tight time schedule to verify QSO’s and to calculate final results.
 Please do your best to submit logs on time.
-You should also know that you can submit logs confidentially (non-public disclosure) during the year.
-Actually, you can submit as many times as you wish.
-The last update is the only one that will be kept.
-By doing this, you can avoid a big rush at the end of the year.
+Our new submission tool allows you to submit your log anytime during the year.
+Each time you submit, your submission will be updated with your last submission.
+By doing this, you can avoid a big rush at the end of the year and you can take your time checking the accuracy of your entry during the course of the year.

 Q. Why does it take so long for the results to be published?

-A. High Claimed scores are published within a few days of the submission deadline, but the final results are based on CQ Magazine publication deadlines.
-Between the time high claimed scores are published and the CQ Magazine deadline, the DX Marathon team will be carefully checking logs for accuracy.
-Official results and rankings will be made available in the June issue of CQ Magazine.
+A. High Claimed scores are published within a few days of the submission deadline on the www.dxmarathon.com website.
+Between the time high claimed scores are published and the final results published, your DX Marathon administrative team is going through a QSO verification and log checking process.
+Official results can be expected to be published in the first part of the month of April.

 Q. What happens in either the plaque or certificate award categories if two or more participants end up with the exact same score?